 Note: the GR221 between Esporles and Valldemossa is currently closed, and there is no alternative path, so a transfer is at present necessary between Esporles and Valldemossa.
 We are working with the Mallorcan authorities to reopen the route.
 Until then, the time saved walking will give you a chance to relax and explore Banyalbufar and its ancient terraces, and the cultural town of Valldemossa.

 A steep climb up from Banyalbufar over its ancient terraces is rewarded by a wonderful woodland path, the ‘Cami des Correu’ (The Postman’s Path), all the way to Esporles.
 En route you’ll pass La Granja museum and restaurant and here we highly recommend a visit.
-After a short taxi ride to Valldemossa, visit its monastery, home to Chopin and George Sand or just relax on your hotel terrace.
-(Easy-medium: 2¾ hrs, 10km, CUSs 485m)
+After a short taxi ride to Valldemossa, visit its monastery (N.B.
+Closed Nov, Dec and Jan and Sundays), home to Chopin and George Sand or just relax on your hotel terrace.
+(Easy-medium: 2¾ hrs, 10 km, CUSs 485m)

 It’s said that rewards come only after some effort and, following a stiff climb out of Valldemossa, there can be no greater prize than the amazing 360 degree views from the Archduke’s trail perched high atop the ridge.
 It’s then a spectacular descent into Deia, a picturesque village, once home to Robert Graves, and a perfect stop for lunch.
-(Medium-hard: 11km, 5¼ hrs, CUSs 690m).
-You can then bus to the fine old town of Soller, worthy in itself of an afternoon perambulation; or, if you’re hardy try a longish ramble through undulating Mallorcan countryside before joining the ‘Cami de Rocafort’ down to Soller (Full route Hard: 20½km, 8½ hrs, CUSs 1070m).
-For those staying in Fornalutx, it’s another 3 km/1 hr gentle walk (or take a ten minute taxi) before reaching your hotel.
+(Medium-hard: 5¼ hrs, 11 km, CUSs 690m).
+You can then bus to the fine old town of Soller, worthy in itself of an afternoon perambulation; or, if you’re hardy try a longish ramble through undulating Mallorcan countryside before joining the ‘Cami de Rocafort’ down to Soller (Full route Hard: 8½ hrs, 20½km, CUSs 1070m).

-Day 6 - Soller/Fornalutx circuit, or rest day
+Day 6 - Soller circuit, or rest day

 Day 7 - Cuber to Alaro